4 Flat Fee MLS Companies in North Dakota

 How would a North Dakota seller benefit from a flat fee MLS service?

 A flat fee MLS service can be a cost-effective way to list your home while maintaining control over the selling process.
-Instead of paying a traditional real estate commission, which typically ranges from 5% to 6% of the sale price, you pay a one-time fee to get your home on the MLS.
-This allows you to save on the listing agent’s portion of the commission while still offering a commission to a buyer’s agent.
+Instead of paying the listing agent’s commission, which typically ranges from 2% to 3% of the sale price, you pay a one-time fee to get your home on the MLS.

-This option works best for sellers with desirable homes in competitive markets, those with prior home-selling experience, or homeowners who prefer a hands-on approach.
+This option works best for sellers who have desirable homes in competitive markets, have prior home-selling experience, or prefer a hands-on approach.
 However, you’ll need to take on key responsibilities typically handled by an agent, including pricing, marketing, and negotiations.

 • Save money by eliminating the listing agent’s commission.